linoferreira/my-emacs/README.md

 ### Installation

 Begin by installing all the packages above.
-The easiest way to do that is probably to use the MELPA package repository, adding the following lines to your Emacs init file:
+A simple way to do that is to use the MELPA package repository, adding the following lines to your Emacs init file:
 ```
 (require 'package)
 (add-to-list 'package-archives